Pulse-width modulation: History

 Some machines (such as a sewing machine motor) require partial or variable power.
 In the past, control (such as in a sewing machine's foot pedal) was implemented by use of a rheostat connected in series with the motor to adjust the amount of current flowing through the motor.
 It was an inefficient scheme, as this also wasted power as heat in the resistor element of the rheostat, but tolerable because the total power was low.
 While the rheostat was one of several methods of controlling power (see autotransformers and Variac for more info), a low cost and efficient power switching/adjustment method was yet to be found.
-This mechanism also needed to be able to drive motors for fans, pumps and robotic servos, and needed to be compact enough to interface with lamp dimmers.
+This mechanism also needed to be able to drive motors for fans, pumps and robotic servomechanisms, and needed to be compact enough to interface with lamp dimmers.
 PWM emerged as a solution for this complex problem.

+PWM telecommunications systems were invented just prior to the start of World War II, but at that time time-division multiplexing was already in use and there were only experimental PWM systems.
+This changed with the introduction of the cavity magnetron in 1940, which could produce pulses of microwave frequency energy but could not vary its frequency or precisely control its amplitude.
+A PWM encoder was used to trigger a magnetron in the British Army's Wireless Set Number 10, which provided long-distance telephone relay, up to 80 km.

-The Philips, N. V. company designed an optical scanning system (published in 1946) for variable area film soundtrack which produced the PWM.
-It was intended for reducing noise when playing back a film soundtrack.
-The proposed system had a threshold between "white" and "black" parts of soundtrack.
+By 1946 the Philips, N. V. company had designed an optical scanning system for variable area film soundtrack which used PWM while it was scanning the optical audio track transversely with a thin light beam.
+The electronics then evaluated threshold between exposed (non-translucent) and unexposed (translucent) parts of audio track.
+The proposed system was to reduce noise when playing a film soundtrack.

 One early application of PWM was in the Sinclair X10, a 10 W audio amplifier available in kit form in the 1960s.
-At around the same time PWM started to be used in AC motor control.
+At around the same time, PWM started to be used in AC motor control.

 Of note, for about a century, some variable-speed electric motors have had decent efficiency, but they were somewhat more complex than constant-speed motors, and sometimes required bulky external electrical apparatus, such as a bank of variable power resistors or rotating converters such as the Ward Leonard drive.